Patricia C. Wright Named 2014 Indianapolis Prize Winner

 Indianapolis Prize Press Room

-as a significant component of its mission to empower people and communities, both locally and globally, to advance animal conservation.
+The Indianapolis Prize was initiated by the Indianapolis Zoo as a significant component of its mission to empower people and communities, both locally and globally, to advance animal conservation.
 This biennial award brings the world’s attention to the cause of animal conservation and the brave, talented and dedicated men and women who spend their lives saving the Earth’s endangered animal species.
 The Indianapolis Prize has received support from the Eli Lilly and Company Foundation since its inception in 2006.